 For more information on how to use channels, see Continuous Deployment Using Channels.

-Running packages from Builder
+Running Packages from Builder

 You can instruct the Supervisor to download and run packages from Builder by using the

-hab start command, for example:
+hab svc commands, for example:

 If the Supervisor does not have the